Tourist Trap (1979 film): Plot

 Slausen returns, saying that Jerry drove into town.
 When the others tell him that Eileen left, he goes to the house and finds Eileen has been turned into a mannequin.
 He returns and tells Molly and Becky he did not find Eileen.
 Frustrated, the women leave to search for her themselves.
 Becky enters the house and finds a mannequin resembling Eileen.
 She is attacked by the masked killer and multiple mannequins.
 She later wakes up tied in the basement with Jerry.
 Jerry says the killer is Slausen's brother Davey.
 There is another captive, Tina, who is strapped to a table.
 She is killed by the masked man.
 Jerry frees himself and attacks the killer but is overpowered.

 Molly is pursued by the masked man.
 She meets Slausen, who drives her to the museum and gives her a gun while he goes inside.
 The masked man appears and Molly shoots, but the gun is loaded with blanks.
-The man removes the mask, revealing himself to be Slausen.
+Molly then bashes the man in the head with the butt of the shotgun, to which he then brushes off the rest of his mask with his hands, revealing himself to be Slausen.
 Molly is soon captured and restrained to a bed.

 Becky and Jerry escape from the basement but get separated.
 Slausen takes Becky back to the museum.
-There, she is killed by an Indian chief figure who throws a knife at her, stabbing her in the back of the head.
+There, she is shot at by figures of American Civil War soldiers, one of which being a replica of General Custer, before she is killed by an Indian chief figure who throws a knife at her, stabbing her in the back of the head.
 Back at the house, Jerry arrives to rescue Molly, but he has unknowingly turned into a mannequin.
 Slausen dances with the figure of his wife, and Molly sees that the wife has become animated.
 Traumatized, she kills Slausen with an axe.